Distinguishing threshold for some graph operations: Introduction

 The \emph{corona product} was also studied for their distinguishing indices by Alikhani and Soltani in~\cite{Alikhani2017corona}.
 We will remind their results in Section \ref{corona}.
 The \emph{lexicographic product}, is another interesting graph operation from symmetry breaking point of view.
 Alikhani and Soltani showed in another paper~\cite{Alikhani2018} that under some conditions on the automorphism group of a graph $G$, we have $D(G)\leq D(G^k)\leq D(G)+k-1$, where $G^k$ is the $k$'th lexicographic power of $G$.
 Moreover they showed that if $G$ and $H$ are connected, then $D(H)\leq D(G\circ H)\leq |G|\cdot D(H)$, where $G\circ H$ stands for the lexicographic product of $G$ and $H$.

 In order to accurately calculate the distinguishing number of the lexicographic product, $D(G\circ H)$, Ahmadi, Alinaghipour and Shekarriz~\cite{ahmadi2020number} defined some indices such as $\Phi_k(G)$, which stands for the number of non-equivalent distinguishing colorings of the graph $G$ with at most $k$ colors.
-They proved that $D(G\circ H)=k$, where $k$ is the least integer such that $\Phi_k (H)\geq D(G)$, provided that the automorphisms of $G\circ H$ are all natural, i.e., the automorphisms that keep the product's skeleton~\cite{heminger1968}.
+They proved that $D(G\circ H)=k$, where $k$ is the least integer such that $\Phi_k (H)\geq D(G)$, provided that the automorphisms of $G\circ H$ are all natural~\cite{heminger1968}.

 To overcome some computation difficulties, the authors of~\cite{ahmadi2020number} further defined the \textit{distinguishing threshold} $\theta(G)$ as the minimum number $k$ of colors such that any coloring of the graph $G$ with $k$ colors is distinguishing.
 They showed that $\theta(K_n)=\theta(\overline{K_n})=n$, $\theta(K_{m,n})=m+n$, $\theta(P_n)=\lceil\frac{n}{2}\rceil+1$, for $n\geq 2$, and $\theta(C_n)=\lfloor\frac{n}{2}\rfloor+2$, for $n\geq 3$.
 Moreover, for $n\geq 5$, they proved that $\theta(K(n,2))=\frac{1}{2}(n^2-3n+6)$, where $K(n,k)$ stands for the Kneser graph.
 Calculating this index for several classes of product graphs is one of our intentions throughout this paper.